gbsoe/FiLot/README.md

 # FiLot: Agentic AI Investment Advisor

 FiLot is a cutting-edge Telegram bot designed to revolutionize cryptocurrency investment experiences through intelligent, user-friendly technologies.
-It serves as an agentic AI-powered system that analyzes liquidity pools, recommends optimal investments, and can execute trades securely with varying levels of automation.
+Regulated by the Dubai Financial Services Authority (DFSA), FiLot serves as an agentic AI-powered system that analyzes liquidity pools, recommends optimal investments, and can execute trades securely with varying levels of automation.

+With our new simplified One-Command interface and persistent navigation buttons, investing in cryptocurrency has never been more accessible.
+FiLot specializes in providing access to Raydium liquidity pools on the Solana blockchain, offering institutional-grade investment opportunities with advanced security features and AI-driven recommendations.

 ## Core Features

 - **Data-Driven Insights**: Real-time data ingestion from Raydium and external sources
 - **Advanced AI Models**: Financial analysis and personalized recommendations
-- **User-Friendly Interface**: Intuitive Telegram interactions and commands
+- **One-Command Interface**: Simplified, button-driven navigation for enhanced user experience
+- **Persistent Button Navigation**: Consistent and reliable button functionality throughout the app
 - **Secure Wallet Integration**: WalletConnect protocol support for safe transactions
 - **Personalized Risk Management**: Customized strategies based on user profiles
+- **DFSA Regulation**: Institutional-grade security standards and regulatory compliance

 ## Project Structure